xuhdev/homepage-octopress-old/source/_posts/2013-04-14-install-and-use-gnu-command-line-tools-in-mac-os-x.markdown

 both compliant with [POSIX][] standards.
 But we can easily install the GNU tools by using [Homebrew][] in Mac OS X and set them as default.

+Note: you need to notice that you may have some compatibility issues with shell scripts written specifically for OS X after you have replaced your OS X commands with the GNU version.
+Although the very vast majority of shell scripts have no problem, you just need to be aware that when there comes a problem, this may be the spot to check on.

 <!-- more -->

 ## Install Homebrew